wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values/README.md

 TODO: write high level description and documentation in this README file.

-TODO: have tests run on CI
+TODO: unify lib and src directories

 ## Release notes